Durgnan/educational_rag_msc_project/README.md

-# Enhancing Educational Question Answering Systems Using Retrieval-Augmented Generation (RAG) of Subject Related Materials
+# Enhancing Educational Question Answering Systems Using Retrieval-Augmented Generation (RAG) of Subject-Related Materials

 This project aims to enhance educational question answering systems by integrating Retrieval-Augmented Generation (RAG) techniques to provide more accurate and contextually relevant responses.
 The system leverages a Python backend for processing and generating answers and will feature a frontend for user interaction.